TimHanewich/scout/readme.md

 - The complete source code for the *Scout Flight Controller* can be found in [the `src` folder](./src/).
 - "Bonus code" snippets (code that isn't immediately required by the flight controller software but can be of help for specific tasks anyway) can be found [in the `bonus_code` folder](./bonus_code/).

-## Disclaimer of Liability
-[I am releasing *Scout's* full source code under the MIT License](license.md).
-I hope this code can be of use for learning purposes, testing, personal projects, or any other benevolent reason.
-I do not condone the use of this software for malevolent reasons and do not take responsibility for any direct or indirect consequences.
-Please explore the skies responsibly.

-The code and designs provided are intended for educational and informational purposes.
-While I have made efforts to ensure their accuracy and safety, I cannot guarantee their suitability for all applications or environments.
-By utilizing this code or design to build your own quadcopter, you acknowledge and accept that you do so at your own risk.
-I explicitly disclaim any responsibility for any injuries, damages, or bodily harm that may occur as a result of using or replicating these materials.
-It is highly recommended to exercise caution, follow safety guidelines, and seek professional advice or assistance when constructing or operating any aerial device.

 ## How to Use this Code in Your Own Quadcopter
 If assembled and wired *exactly* as depicted in [my article describing Scout's hardware and electronics](https://timhanewich.medium.com/how-i-developed-the-scout-flight-controller-part-6-hardware-9f7e77acf874), only minor modifications need to be made to the Scout source code before using it in your own quadcopter.